Kammarianand/Payment_App/README.md

 The code is about creating a general payment app like it is Prototype because it has general structure of a payment App

-## About code and it implemented concepts
+## About code and it's implemented concepts

 - class and objects
 - methods calling